earlymarket/copo-docs/source/index.html.md

 All hardware is identified by a **universally unique identifier** (UUID).
 This is because not all devices share the same identifying marks e.g. serial numbers, IMEI so we create an artificial one to standardize on.
 ## Create a new UUID
 UUID's can be pre-generated to allow you to uniquely identify a device after manufacture.
+When you request a UUID, a device config will also be created allowing you the developer to control any additional device settings you may want to configure.

 > At the moment: 1 request = 1 UUID.